Chart Color Schemes

 Stafford Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The primary driver for this population growth has been overseas migration, contributing approximately 77% of overall population gains during recent periods.
-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Future population dynamics indicate a projected decline of 595 persons by 2041 according to this methodology.
-However, specific age cohorts are expected to grow, notably the 85 and over age group, which is projected to increase by 219 people during this period.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Future population dynamics indicate a decline by 614 persons in Stafford Heights by 2041.
+However, specific age cohorts are projected to grow, notably the 85 and over age group, expected to increase by 205 people.

 Frequently Asked Questions - Population